 - each year, to review the five commitments and what has been achieved, to plan ways to improve on them and let employees and Jobcentre Plus know about progress and future plans.

-The council believes that goals are best achieved whilst working in partnership with the community and key partner organisations.
+We believe that goals are best achieved whilst working in partnership with the community and key partner organisations.

 We are committed to working with:

 Employers Forum on Age

 Westminster Disability Employment Service